Thomas Edison: Telegraphy

-From 1863 to 1869 Edison worked several night shift telegraphy jobs in Ontario, Michigan, Kentucky, Ohio, and Massachusetts.
-As an employee of Western Union, he worked the Associated Press bureau news wire.
-In Cincinnati, he lived with Ezra Gilliland with whom he remained friends for 25 years.
+From 1863 to 1869, Edison held a succession of night-shift telegraphy positions across Ontario, Michigan, Kentucky, Ohio, and Massachusetts.
+As a Western Union employee, he worked the Associated Press bureau news wire.
+In Cincinnati, he lived with Ezra Gilliland.
+They formed a friendship which lasted 25 years.
 He joined the National Telegraph Union and wrote for their magazine.
-In addition to spending his time tinkering, he studied Spanish.
-He created a reputation among the other young, male telegraph operators for being bright and trying new things, but on several occasions his tinkering interfered with his work.
+He earned a reputation among the other young, male telegraph operators for being bright and trying new things, but on several occasions his tinkering interfered with his work.